John Levi Martin

 Out of sympathy for the publishing industry, I'm trying where books are plausibly in print to do Amazon links.
 If this stuff isn't working for you let me know; my sympathy is limited.
 Unpublished things will be added when I get the change

-forthcoming With Jim Murphy:) “Networks, Status, and Inequality.”
-In Oxford Handbook of Social Networks, edited by Ryan Light and James Moody.
+2020 (With Jim Murphy:) “Networks, Status, and Inequality.”
+Pp. 98-115 in Oxford Handbook of Social Networks, edited by Ryan Light and James Moody.

 2020 “The Authoritarian Personality.”
 In Blackwell Encyclopedia of Sociology, edited by George Ritzer and Chris Rojek.